liangzhangleon/CarND-Vehicle-Detections-P5/writeup_report.md

 **Here the resulting bounding boxes are drawn onto the last frame in the series:**
 ![alt text][image7]

 ### Discussion

 #### 1. Problems encountered and approaches to resolve them
+* overfitting when using block_norm = "L2-Hys" => I found L1 norm works better
+* Hard to detect the cars far away appeared in smaller size => using multiscale search winodws rather than only using one scale

 #### 2. Outlook
+* Try other meachine learning classifiers
+* Try to use deep neural networks as classifiers